 Regulations for the Archives and Library

 The Archive and Library of the Francke Foundations looks back on a history spanning over 300 years.
 The theologian and educator August Hermann Francke (1663-1727) founded the collections with the goal to render the resources available to the public and thereby promote education and scholarship.
-The library holdings are mainly stored in the library building, which was built in 1726-28 and is considered to be the earliest preserved profane library building in Germany.
-In the immediately adjacent premises the archival documents found their place.
-True to the tradition established by August Hermann Francke, the Francke Foundations promote tuition and scholarship by allowing the interested public not only a tour of the historic Library Hall but also the scholarly utilisation of the centuries-old, valuable holdings.
-In order to comply with the instruction to preserve the resources and ensure a regulated use, the Director of the Francke Foundations, in accordance with the Statute of the Francke Foundations of 21 March 2003, in particular § 2, para.
+Following this tradition, Franckesche Stiftungen now enable the public to view the historic library hall and to scientifically use the centuries old, precious inventory.
+In order to comply with the instruction to preserve the resources and ensure a regulated use, the Director of the Francke Foundations, in accordance with the Statute of the Francke Foundations of 4 May 2005, in particular § 2, para.
 2 and § 3 para.
 2, enacted the following Regulations of the Library and its Users of the Archive and the Library at the August Hermann Francke Study Centre on 1 October 2008.
 These Regulations supplement the corresponding regulations for the use of the facilities of the Study Centre.

 § 1 Responsible body and duties

 1. The Library and Archive of the August Hermann Francke Study Centre are institutions of the Francke Foundations in Halle.
 Its holdings serve scholarly, educational, official, local history and genealogical as well as journalistic purposes.

 2. The Library and Archive fulfill their duties by means of

 - Cataloguing their holdings and making them available to the user,